Many "encrypted" messengers collect/share a lot of data

 This list is dependent on the messenger and its corresponding privacy policies and is not designed to be all inclusive.

 Generally, people may feel as long as the messaging services aren’t reading the contents of their messages, then their privacy is not at risk.
 This assumption is troublesome because in many cases, the real “juice” is often in the metadata - or any data attached to but ultimately existing outside the message contents itself.
-In some cases, Metadata can be just as sensitive as the contents of the message.

-Metadata is crucial and often includes (but is not limited to) who a message was sent to and when the message was sent.
-These two data points may seem insignificant, but a large part of the “story” can be told using these two pieces of information.
+Metadata can be just as critical as actual message contents and often includes (but is not limited to) who a message was sent to and when the message was sent.

 For rather obvious reasons, who a message was sent to itself can be significant enough on its own, especially if the users have been identified with rather unique identifiers, such as a phone number attached to a SIM card.
 Knowing when a message was sent to a user can establish a pattern; especially if the central servers relaying your messages are logging and storing these particular data points – as many do.